-Associate Profressor, Division of Reproductive Endocrinology & Infertility, Department of Obstetrics & Gynecology, UT Health San Antonio
+Associate Professor, Division of Reproductive Endocrinology & Infertility, Department of Obstetrics & Gynecology, UT Health San Antonio

-Director, Clinical Assited Reproductive Technology Laboratories (Art Labs), UT Health Physicians Women's Health Center
+Director, Clinical Assisted Reproductive Technology Laboratories (Art Labs), UT Health Physicians Women's Health Center

 He is a certified High-complexity Clinical Laboratory Director (HCLD), Embryology Laboratory Director (ELD), and Clinical Consultant (CC).
 He has been very active in clinical laboratory, research, teaching, quality management and business/technology consulting, and served on committees and leadership roles at professional associations and societies.
 He is the current President-Elect (2016-17) / President (2017-18) at the Society of Reproductive Biologists and Technologists.